 Your local authority will disregard a number of other assets or income sources when calculating your capital.
 Some of these include:

 If you aren’t eligible for NHS or local authority care home funding, you will need to pay the fees for yourself.
 This is called self-funding.
-The average care home fees for self-funders currently stand at around £1,000 per week but this doesn’t take into account the additional specialist care that those with dementia may need*.
+In 2017, average care home fees for self-funders stood at around £1,000 per week, but this doesn’t take into account the additional specialist care that those with dementia may need*.
 You have several different options for paying these fees – you can use personal capital, income or a combination of both.

 You can pay for your care home fees using income from a number of different sources, including: